BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Illinois in April 2024 was 43 days, which is down from 46 in April 2023.
-On average, listings spend 43 days—over a month—on the market before they are purchased.
+The median DOM in Illinois in April 2024 was 56 days.
+On average, listings spend 56 days—nearly two months—on the market before they are purchased.

 New Supply Statistics